kumarshantanu/calfpath/README.md

 #### Notes on routes

+- The `:matcher` key must be present in a route spec for dispatch.
+  - In practice, other keys (e.g. `:uri`, `:method` etc.) add the `:matcher` key
-* Either `:handler` or `:nested` key must be present in a route spec.
+- Either `:handler` or `:nested` key must be present in a route spec.
-* A successful match may return an updated request, or the same request or `nil`
+- A successful match may return an updated request, or the same request, or `nil`

 See examples below: